 Cheri Dohrmann | Mel Hrencher | Heather Smith

-English/Language Arts I courses build upon students’ prior knowledge of grammar, vocabulary, word usage, and the mechanics of writing and usually include the four aspects of language use: reading, writing, speaking, and listening.
-Typically, these courses introduce and define various genres of literature, with writing exercises often linked to reading selections.
+Freshman English builds upon students’ prior knowledge of grammar, vocabulary, word usage, and the mechanics of writing and includes the four aspects of language use: reading, writing, speaking, and listening.
+This course introduces and defines various genres of literature, with writing exercises often linked to reading selections.

-Following the College Board’s suggested curriculum designed to parallel college-level English courses, Composition courses enable students to develop critical standards for evaluating literature.
+Following the College Board’s suggested curriculum designed to parallel college-level English courses, composition and literature courses enable students to develop critical standards for evaluating literature.
 Students study the language, character, action, and theme in works of recognized literary merit; enrich their understanding of connotation, metaphor, irony, syntax, and tone; and write compositions of their own (including literary analysis, exposition, argument, narrative, and creative writing).

 Pre-Algebra courses increase students’ foundational math skills and prepare them for Algebra I by covering a variety of topics, such as properties of rational numbers (i.e., number theory), ratio, proportion, estimation, exponents and radicals, the rectangular coordinate system, sets and logic, formulas, and solving first-degree equations and inequalities.